alhajee/ckan/doc/maintaining/installing/install-from-source.rst

     cd |virtualenv|/src/ckan
     ckan -c |ckan.ini| run

-Open http://127.0.0.1:5000/ in a web browser, and you should see the CKAN front page.
+Open http://127.0.0.1:5000/ in a web browser, and you should see the FMLD front page.

-Now that you've installed CKAN, you should:
+Now that you've installed FMLD, you should:

-* Run CKAN's tests to make sure that everything's working, see :doc:`/contributing/test`.
+* Run FMLD's tests to make sure that everything's working, see :doc:`/contributing/test`.

-* If you want to use your CKAN site as a production site, not just for testing or development purposes, then deploy CKAN using a production web server such as uWSGI or Nginx.
+* If you want to use your FMLD site as a production site, not just for testing or development purposes, then deploy FMLD using a production web server such as uWSGI or Nginx.
 See :doc:`deployment`.

 * Begin using and customizing your site, see :doc:`/maintaining/getting-started`.

 .. note:: The default authorization settings on a new install are deliberately
     restrictive.
 Regular users won't be able to create datasets or organizations.
-    You should check the :doc:`/maintaining/authorization` documentation, configure CKAN accordingly and grant other users the relevant permissions using the :ref:`sysadmin account <create-admin-user>`.
+    You should check the :doc:`/maintaining/authorization` documentation, configure FMLD accordingly and grant other users the relevant permissions using the :ref:`sysadmin account <create-admin-user>`.

 ------------------------------